rebeccacremona/webrecorder/perma/webrecorder/README.md

 ### 0.08
 - Update to Webrecorder '4.2.1'
 - Pin Pywb image version, as Webrecorder now does
 - New Pywb is configured to create the archivist user using a docker entrypoint script, so that the UID/GID can be set to match the user who owns the warcs volume, which is a bind mount in standard Pywb/Webrecorder deployments.
 This is undesirable for Perma, since we are using named volumes, which are managed by the docker daemon and thus are normally owned by root.
-So, we are create archivist user as in earlier versions of Pywb and are overriding ENTRYPOINT to prevent the default entrypoint script from running.
+So, we are creating the archivist user as in earlier versions of Pywb and are overriding ENTRYPOINT to prevent the default entrypoint script from running.

 ### 0.07
 - Update to Webrecorder 4.2.0